Josehdez96/MyPracticeResponsiveDesignAndDesarrolloWeb/README.md

-# Practice ResponsiveDesign And web development
+# Practice web development and responsive design

-This project was create with HTML, CSS and JS
+This project was create with HTML, CSS and JavaScript